K1nd4SUS/K1nd4SUS.github.io/src/pages/blog/posts/blog-k1nd4-cluster.md

 (probe_ssl_earliest_cert_expiry - time()) / 86400    # days until cert expiry
 ```

-That last one means the monitoring stack watches the cert-manager certs too — belt and suspenders.
+That last one means the monitoring stack watches the cert-manager certs too: belt and suspenders.

 ## Alerting: Alertmanager → Mailgun → our inbox